apache/jackrabbit-site/src/site/markdown/index.md

 #### February 19th, 2016: Apache Jackrabbit Oak 1.3.16 released
 Jackrabbit Oak 1.3.16 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.3) page for more details.

 #### February 15th, 2016: Apache Jackrabbit Oak 1.2.11 released
 Jackrabbit Oak 1.2.11 is a patch release that contains fixes and